06 Jun How to Reduce Bruising after Breast Reduction

 Use Arnica Montana

 Arnica Montana is a homeopathic remedy known for its potential to reduce bruising and swelling.
 It is available in various forms, such as oral tablets, topical gels, and creams.
-While the scientific evidence supporting its effectiveness is limited, you find it helpful in minimising bruising.
-Consult with Dr. Watts before using any homeopathic remedies to ensure they are safe for you.
+While the scientific evidence supporting its effectiveness is limited, you may find it helpful in reducing bruising.
+Consult with Dr. Watts before using any homeopathic remedies to make sure you can take them without any negative side effects.

 Be Patient and Give Yourself Time to Heal

-Remember that bruising is a normal part of the healing process after breast reduction surgery.
-While the recommendations mentioned above can help minimise its extent, it’s important to be patient and give your body the time it needs to heal.
+Remember that bruising is an expected part of the healing process after breast reduction surgery.
+While the recommendations mentioned above can help reduce its extent, it’s important to be patient and give your body the time it needs to heal.
 Most bruising will subside within 2-3 weeks, but some residual discoloration may persist for several more weeks.
 Trust the process and be kind to yourself during recovery.

 Avoid Smoking and Alcohol

 Smoking and alcohol consumption can impair your body’s healing process and increase the risk of complications after surgery.
 Nicotine constricts blood vessels, reducing blood flow to the surgical area, which can delay healing and worsen bruising.
 Alcohol can also contribute to increased swelling and bleeding.
-It’s best to avoid smoking and alcohol for at least 2-4 weeks 3 months before and after your surgery.
+Avoid smoking and alcohol for at least 3 months before and after your surgery.

 Get Plenty of Rest